zapta/greenpak_oled/README.md

 ---

 Q: This design doesn't uses MISO.
-Is it possible have MISO reading with addressible SPI?
+Is it possible have MISO reading with addressable SPI?

 A: Yes.
 A MISO signal can be used without having to change the GreenPAK's design.